 One of the more memorable celebrations was that of Russian billionaire and founder of MDM Bank, Andrei Melnichenko and former Miss Yugoslavia Model, Aleksandra Kokotovic.

-Held in 2005 in Cote D'Azur, also known as French Riviera, the celebrations were so over the top that it is rumored Melnichenko had a chapel in Russia dismantled, shipped and rebuilt in France.
+Held in 2005 in Cote D'Azur, also known as French Riviera, this lavish wedding were so over the top that it is rumored Melnichenko had a chapel in Russia dismantled, shipped and rebuilt in France.

 Whitney Houston and Christina Aguilera were both flown in on private jets to perform for guests.

 Andrei and Aleksandra

 The royal wedding of Prince Charles and Princess Diana in 1981 was the most expensive ever seen.
 30 years on and their eldest son, Prince William, Duke of Cambridge and second in line to crown, tied the knot with his long time partner Kate Middleton.